thaisavieira/thaisavieira/README.md

 <h2 align="center">More about me</h2>

-- 🔭 I’m currently working on **RPG text game and a digital garden**
+- 🔭 I’m currently working on **WoMakersCode's Bootcamp Business Intelligence**
 - 🌱 I’m currently learning **Intro to Machine Learning**
 - 👯 I’m looking to collaborate on **open source projects**
-- 📫 How to reach me **thaisa-vieira@outlook.com**
+- 📫 How to reach me: **thaisa-vieira@outlook.com**
-- 📄 Know about my experiences: My resume link
+- 📄 Know about my experiences: Resume link
 - ⚡ Fun fact: **I love cats and stay long hours in a bad position so they can stay comfortable.**

 <h2 align= "center">Tech Slack</h2>